justsaumit/auto-captive-portal-login/README.md

 # Auto-Captive-Portal-Login
-A small python script which allows you to automatically login to a captive portal by Selenium using XPath values.
+A small python script which allows you to automatically login to a captive portal with Selenium using XPath values.

 ## Pre-Requisites:
 [Selenium Webdriver](https://www.selenium.dev/documentation/webdriver/) for Python (install using `pip install selenium` or `pip install -r requirements.txt`)
-[GNU pass](https://www.passwordstore.org/) for storing wifi-credentials (One can store their credentials in the script as plaintext aswell)
+[GNU pass](https://www.passwordstore.org/) for storing login-credentials (One can store their credentials in the script as plaintext aswell)
 geckodriver for Firefox in PATH (optional if not already included in selenium webdriver) ([Download link](https://github.com/mozilla/geckodriver/releases))